julzaza/wildwitchherbs/_posts/2025-07-01-wormwood-witchcraft-war.md

 ### **Artemisia annua — Sweet Wormwood**
 Less bitter, more cleansing.
-Historically associated with **fever clearing, purification, and illness tied to environmental exposure**.
-While not as prominent in European war folklore, its role as a cleansing Artemisia places it in rites dealing with contamination, sickness, and recovery after upheaval.
+It is historically associated with **fever alleviation, purification, and clearing “bad blood”**, but not as prominent in European war folklore (originally it came from China).

-Its modern herbal reputation does not erase its older symbolic role: **clearing what lingers after devastation**.
+While *Artemisia annua* is celebrated today for its antimalarial properties (and controversial cancer use), its modern herbal reputation does not erase its older symbolic role: **clearing what lingers after devastation**.

-## *Artemisia annua* — Modern and Ancient

-While *Artemisia annua* is celebrated today for its antimalarial properties (and controversial cancer use), traditional healers long before labs used it for fevers, spirits, and clearing “bad blood.”

-Its light green color and bitter bite still make it a powerful plant ally for witches who walk the line between healing and hexing.

 Learn more about this special plant and how to use it properly here: **[Sweet Wormwood or Qinghao](/artemisia-annua-tea-benefits/)**

----

 ---